The Rise of Compact Living and Tiny Homes

 - Often a lower carbon footprint

-Why Tiny Homes Are Becoming Popular
+Why Tiny Homes and Compact Living Are Gaining Popularity

-1. Housing Affordability Crisis
+1. Housing Affordability Crisis and Compact Living

-3. Changing Priorities
+3. Changing Lifestyle Priorities

 - Foldable or convertible furniture

-- Wall-mounted storage
+- Wall-mounted storage solutions

 - Minimalist kitchen appliances